DoF-6413/chargedUp/chargedUp/docs/notes.md

 - Downloaded the field image and put it into glass
 - Deployed the code that would put the trajectory onto the field
 - Got 2d simulation running now we need to figure out how to put “firstpath” onto the field correctly

+# 2-22-23

+## Andy
+- Read Binkin LED Driver and looked for examples
+- Created a branch for LED lights code
+- Connected LEDs to test board

+## Nancy
+- Researched about Rev colorsensor
+- Created a colorsensor subsystem
+- Wrote code for color sensor to tell RGB values and used that combination to create a color
+- Connected that color to a string that says cube or cone
+- Printed out cone and cube when the sensor sees either one

+# 2-23-23

+## Nancy
+-Today I will connect the leds and color sensor for lights to tell us what game piece the sensor senses